nitheeshkr961-cloud/Nitheesh-kumar/README.md

-# Nitheesh-kumar
+# SMART GREVIANCE REDRESSAL PORTAL [NON HARDWARE]
 Smart Grievance Redressal Portal (Non-Hardware)  Problem: Citizens often face difficulties in raising complaints about civic issues (potholes, garbage, streetlights not working) and tracking their resolution.
 Project features
-Citizen mobile/web app
+Citizen mobile/web app CONTAINS
 Complaint submission: A user-friendly interface allows citizens to register complaints with a description and location details.
 Photo upload: Users can upload pictures to provide visual evidence of the civic issue.
 Location services: The app leverages GPS to automatically pinpoint the location of the complaint for accurate and faster resolution.